 In the end, he was just a teenager when he died, and was trying to do his best to help us.
-I’ve read that some souls are very attached to their physical shape at the point that makes them feel unprotected against other spirits when they lose it as there’s no shield, no flesh, no bones that at least could provide a hedge in some manner.
+I’ve read that some souls are very attached to their physical shape, to the point that it makes them feel unprotected against other spirits when they lose it since there’s no shield—no flesh, no bones that could at least provide a hedge in some manner.

-So, after refreshing my inexplicable thirst I went back to bed, and just for being curious I decided to look at the clock… well this scared me.

-3:33 A.M. … mmm something is going on here and is not good.
+So, after quenching my inexplicable thirst I went back to bed, and just since I was curious, I decided to look at the clock . . . well, this scared me: 3:33 a.m. . . .
+Hmm, something is going on here and it’s not good.

-Something told me that there wasn’t a coincidence regarding this specific time, is known that evil forces utilize this time as a way of mocking Saint Trinity.
-Fortunately, nothing else happened after that, I just got back to bed but with a lot to share with Leann the next day.
+Something told me there was no coincidence regarding this specific time.
+It’s known that evil forces use this time as a way of mocking Saint Trinity.
+Fortunately, nothing else happened after that; I just went back to bed but with a lot to share with Leann the next day.

-A new day had arrived, by the time I was awake Leann had already done coffee and I had dreamt about what happened last night and honestly, it didn’t seem good at all…
+A new day had arrived.
+By the time I was awake, Leann had already made coffee and I had dreamt about what happened last night and, honestly, it didn’t seem good at all. . . .

-I went to talk to Leann and I told her about what happened.
+I told Leann about what happened.

-Are you ok Sheryl?
-She spoke.
+“How are you this morning, Sheryl?” she asked.

-Well, to be honest, I haven’t slept very much, I woke up feeling so thirsty and I went down to get some water to find out there was a shadow lurking around, I’m still wondering if it was Jeremy…

-What creeped me out was knowing it was 3:33 A.M., I mean we both know that’s related to bad stuff so I’m thinking we might be watched over.
-After falling asleep I started to have visions of a valley full of dreadful sounds, I could see faceless people walking around but they weren’t touching the ground…

-It looked like purgatory; they were waiting for something.
-I’m wondering if Jeremy is going through this and in some manner, he needs guidance too?
+“Well, to be honest, I haven’t slept very much.
+I woke up in the night feeling very thirsty, so I went down to get some water, only to find out there was a shadow lurking around.
+I’m still wondering if it was Jeremy. . . .What creeped me out was seeing that it was 3:33.
+I mean, we both know that’s related to bad stuff, so I’m thinking we might be being watched.
+After falling asleep, I started to have visions of a valley full of dreadful sounds.
+I saw faceless people walking around, but they were floating above the ground.
+It looked like purgatory; they were waiting for something.”

-I’ve read some souls get stuck between the 2 worlds and don’t know how to cross.

-Leann was worried that we might not be doing the right thing by using Jeremy to perform this so we decided to check on the books to see if there is anything else that wasn’t done or something is keeping him from crossing.

-Soul Demonica was clear, according to it when someone has performed invocations in the past, they may have attached themselves to an inhuman spirit without knowing it, the problem here is that this doesn’t allow the soul of the affected one to have peace as it has been compromised between the line of life and death.

-Is like saying that Jeremy is half alive and half dead, this means he will spend more time than a regular soul to find its way to the world of the dead.
-Besides, this attachment is a bond, a spiritual transformation that later needs to be finished so spirit and flesh are aligned into the host entity.
-This way the entity can consume the body that belonged to the soul of the affected person to get its original shape and use the spirit to regain its full power.
+Leann looked at me in awe and said, “Are you sure you didn’t sleep that well?
+I went to check on you a few times and you were sleeping soundly.”

+I don’t know what to say, I thought.
+It actually feels like a very lucid dream or that I was astral projecting without knowing it.
+I must have been unintentionally doing it for an unknown time.

+I simply shrugged in response.

+“Well, I did hear noises around the house, and that kept me awake around the same time you were sleeping,” said Leann.
+“There might be a chance that your astral body was the one lurking around.”

-It was almost noon so we got all the implements that we needed, candles, oils, this time we check on every window or door that might be open so there wasn’t a way for wind to get in.
+It was almost two, so we got all the implements we needed—candles, oils—and this time we checked on every window or door that might be open so there wasn’t a way for wind to get in.